shauninman/MinUI/PAKS.md

 	bind More Sun = NONE:L3
 	bind Less Sun = NONE:R3

 Everything after `bind ` up to the `=` is the button label that will appear in the Controls menu.
 I usually normalize these labels (eg.  "Up" instead of "D-pad up", "A Button" instead of just "A").
 Everything after the `=` up to the optional `:` is the button mapping.
 Button mappings are all uppercase.
-Shoulder buttons and analog stick buttons include the number, (eg. "L1" instead of just "L").
+Shoulder buttons and analog stick buttons always include the number, (eg. "L1" instead of just "L").
 Use "NONE" if the button should not be bound by default.
-"NONE" should always be followed by a ":" and the core defined button mapping.
+"NONE" should always be followed by a ":" and the default core-defined button mapping.
 In the example above, I removed the default More Sun binding by changing:

 	bind More Sun = L3